pytask-dev/pytask/docs/source/how_to_guides/migrate_from_scripts_to_pytask.md

 ## Execution

-At last, execute your newly defined tasks with pytask.
+Finally, execute your newly defined tasks with pytask.
 Assuming your scripts lie in the current directory of your terminal or a subsequent directory, run the following.

 ```{include} ../_static/md/migrate-from-scripts-to-pytask.md